 Far be it from us to oppress you!
 You are welcome to contact us if you believe anything on this page is wrong, harmful or misleading.
 Feedback and additional information is also welcome.
 Death threats not so much.
 And we would be happy to hear from any 'lone wolf' or member of a far-right organisation out there who wants to talk things through in an open and honest way.

-There are more than 100 more profiles currently in preparation.
+We have more than 200 profiles currently in preparation, along with data on 65+ organisations.
 You are welcome to help!
-Contact firstname.lastname@example.org.
+Contact email@example.com.